 The Master of Arts in Sustainability Graduate Program is a distinctive, interdisciplinary one-year program that combines the social sciences, humanities, natural sciences, management and law.
 Courses taught include guest lecturers and off-site facility visits.
 As a result, students have unparalleled opportunities to engage with professionals beyond the Wake Forest campus.
 Apply Now!
-Applications are currently being accepted for the Spring & Fall 2018 semesters.
+Applications are currently being accepted.

 Because the Sustainability Graduate Programs at Wake Forest University are highly selective and intentionally small, we offer institutional financial support.
 Institutional financial support is awarded on a rolling basis, so early application is highly encouraged.
 To ensure full consideration for institutional financial support, complete applications should be submitted by January 15.
 Applicants will be considered for institutional financial support after that time, but funds are limited.